vlzware/stide/README.md

 - this works only on 64 bit linux (32 bit Linux / Windows support comes at some point later),
 - [get this archive](https://github.com/vlzware/stide/blob/master/releases/stide_bin_x64_2.1.tar.gz?raw=true)
 - extract the archive and then start stide_gtk,
 - OR for **the latest and greatest** version clone the repository and compile by yourself (see "Compiling").
+Note: the current version is not backwards-compatible.

 #### for creating image with embedded secret message:
 1. use the **create** tab;
 2. set input and output image: